-How do I use remote kernels between Linux operating systems?
+How do I use remote kernels on macOS and Linux machines?

 Background Information